Grief Gift Ideas: 9 Bereavement Gift Ideas to Make Them Smile.

 A memento box keeps all those keepsakes safe and protected.
 It also gives the recipient a place to come and look through those things when they would like to feel close to the person they’ve lost.

-No matter where you go, though, a keepsake or memento box is a great bereavement gift for a grieving friend.
+No matter who they’ve lost, a keepsake box or memento box is a great bereavement gift for a grieving friend.

 You can learn more about this Memento Box here…